SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/heroku.md

 This dashboard demonstrates use cases for heroku app errors, providing information about different types of erros and other observations.
 It also the trends of these heroku app errors.

-**App Worker Initialization Errors** : Shows the count of heroku application errors resulting due to failed app worker booting.
+**App Worker Initialization Errors** : Shows the count of heroku application errors resulting due to failed app worker boot up.

 **App Signal Termination Errors** : Shows the count of heroku application errors resulting due to app signal termination requests.
+When a process receives a "SIGTERM" signal, it means that an external entity or another process is requesting the process to terminate gracefully.

 The other panels are self explanatory.